-Concerning the idea behind the numerical scheme (\ref{scheme-mu1-intro})--(\ref{phi-map-intro}), we recall that one way to sample $\mu_1$ on the level set $\Sigma$ (approximately) is to constrain the dynamics (\ref{dynamics-v}) in the neighborhood of $\Sigma$ by adding an extra potential to it.
-This is often termed as softly constrained dynamics~\cite{projection_diffusion,Maragliano2006} and has been widely explored in the literature.
-Specifically, in this context, one consider the dynamics
+Concerning the idea behind the numerical scheme (\ref{scheme-mu1-intro})--(\ref{phi-map-intro}), we recall that one way to (approximately) sample $\mu_1$ on $\Sigma$ is to constrain the dynamics (\ref{dynamics-v}) in the neighborhood of $\Sigma$ by adding an extra potential to it.
+This is often termed as softly constrained dynamics~\cite{projection_diffusion,Maragliano2006} and has been widely used in applications.
+In this context, one consider the dynamics

-where $\epsilon > 0$, $1 \le i \le d$.
-It is known that the invariant measure of (\ref{dynamics-v-soft-intro}) converges weakly to the conditional measure $\mu_1$, as $\epsilon \rightarrow 0$.
-The dynamics (\ref{dynamics-v-soft-intro}) stays close to $\Sigma$ all the time, thanks to the existence of the extra constraint force.
+where $\epsilon > 0$, $1 \le i \le d$, based on the fact that the invariant measure of (\ref{dynamics-v-soft-intro}) converges weakly to $\mu_1$, as $\epsilon \rightarrow 0$.
+The dynamics (\ref{dynamics-v-soft-intro}) stays close to $\Sigma$ most of the time, thanks to the existence of the extra constraint force.
 Furthermore, only the first order derivatives of $\xi$ are involved.
 In spite of these nice properties, however, direct simulation of (\ref{dynamics-v-soft-intro}) is inefficient when $\epsilon$ is small, because the time step-size in numerical simulations becomes severely limited due to the strong stiffness in the dynamics.
-Indeed, our numerical scheme is motivated in order to overcome the aforementioned drawback of the softly constrained dynamics (\ref{dynamics-v-soft-intro}), and (\ref{scheme-mu1-intro})--(\ref{phi-map-intro}) can be viewed as a multiscale numerical method for (\ref{dynamics-v-soft-intro}), where the stiff and non-stiff terms in (\ref{dynamics-v-soft-intro}) are handled separately~\cite{vanden-eijnden2003}.
-In contrast to the previous work~\cite{katzenberger1991,fatkullin2010,projection_diffusion}, where the convergence of the SDE (\ref{dynamics-v-soft-intro}) was studied on a finite time interval, our result is new in that it concerns the long time sampling efficiency of the discretized numerical scheme.
+Indeed, our numerical scheme is motivated in order to overcome the aforementioned drawback of the softly constrained dynamics (\ref{dynamics-v-soft-intro}), and the scheme (\ref{scheme-mu1-intro})--(\ref{phi-map-intro}) can be viewed as a multiscale numerical method for (\ref{dynamics-v-soft-intro}), where the stiff and non-stiff terms in (\ref{dynamics-v-soft-intro}) are handled separately~\cite{vanden-eijnden2003}.
+In contrast to the previous work~\cite{katzenberger1991,fatkullin2010,projection_diffusion}, where the convergence of (\ref{dynamics-v-soft-intro}) was studied on a finite time interval, our result concerns the long time sampling efficiency of the discretized numerical scheme.